Türk Deniz Kuvvetleri

 Turkish Naval Forces

-Numbering 54,000 individuals in late 1994, nearly 70 percent conscripts, the navy is responsible for defending the country against seaborne attack in time of war, for safeguarding the Turkish straits at all times, and for patrol and coastal protection along the extensive coastline that borders about two-thirds of the nation.
+Numbering 54,000 individuals in late 1994 and 50,000 by 2017, nearly 70 percent conscripts, the navy is responsible for defending the country against seaborne attack in time of war, for safeguarding the Turkish straits at all times, and for patrol and coastal protection along the extensive coastline that borders about two-thirds of the nation.
 The navy has an assigned NATO role in which it is responsible to the alliance's commander of NAVSOUTH in Naples.
 The commander of Turkish naval forces serves concurrently as commander, North-East Mediterranean (COMEDNOREAST), under NAVSOUTH.
 The Turkish navy shares in NAVSOUTH's mission of protecting a line of communications through the Mediterranean and the Black Sea and conducting antisubmarine operations in the event of a general war.

+The head of the of the navy, an Admiral, reports directly to the Chief of the General Staff of the Armed Forces.
 The navy had three operational commands: the Northern Sea Area Command, based at Istanbul; the Fleet Command at Gölcük; and the Southern Sea Area Command at Izmir.
 The Fleet Command, the largest of the naval components, consists of specialized elements: the war fleet, the submarine fleet, the mine fleet, and the landing units.
 The zonal commands are the Black Sea (headquartered at Eregli), the Aegean (headquartered at Izmir), two straits commands (headquartered at Istanbul and Çanakkale), and the Mediterranean (headquartered at Mersin).

 The Naval Training Command is based at Karamürsel on the southern coast of the Sea of Marmara.
 The naval academy near Istanbul is colocated with the Naval Lyceum, a four-year secondary school.
 Graduates of the lyceum and other high schools who are accepted as midshipmen at the naval academy are promoted to subensign after the four-year program, and then are assigned to sea duty for two probationary years before being commissioned in the regular navy.
 Entrance to the lyceum is highly competitive; only a small percentage of applicants pass the qualifying examinations.